AdobeDocs/workfront.en/help/quicksilver/maestro/records/create-records.md

 ---
 title: Create records
-description: In Adobe Maestro, a record is an instance of a record type.
+description: When using the Adobe Workfront planning capabilities, a record is an instance of a record type.
 You must create record types before you can create individual records.
 Creating taxonomy records is identical to creating operational records.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog